MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 ```<br>``` is an empty element...elements without content

-*browsers use tag to determine how to display the content of a
+* Browsers use tag to determine how to display the content of a

-*UTF-8 is preferred way to encode html file and save type as "All Files(*.*)"
+* UTF-8 is preferred way to encode html file and save type as "All Files(*.*)"

 .htm or .html extensions are the same thing.
 You decide whichever one you want.
 <kbd>return</kbd>[Back to table of contents](#homepage)